 • 8.6 ounces

-Nice size pocket map that covers the city by area, with good small maps of each area.
+Nice size pocket guide that covers the city by area, with good small maps of each area.
 (Examples of the areas it covers: Opera to Les Halles and Northest Paris.)
 While we usually prefer Paris city maps by arrondissement, the Timeout scheme actually works quite well.

 The laminated back cover tri-folds out to a nice city map and a good-size Metro map (new graphic style).